Home » Gluten Free Sugar Cookies – Perfect Cut-Out Cookies

 You’ll get the best results if your butter and eggs are at room temperature.
 If you forget to take them out of the fridge in advance, you can soften the butter on low power in the microwave (keep an eye on it to make sure it doesn’t melt), and place your eggs, in their shells, into a bowl of hot tap water and leave them to warm up in there while you prepare the rest of the ingredients.

-I mix the dough using my Kitchen Aid mixer, but you can also make them with a handheld electric mixer.
-You’ll just use that to cream the butter and sugar in a large bowl, add the eggs, and then mix in the dry ingredients by hand using a spoon or spatula.
+Cream the butter and sugar in a large bowl, add the eggs, and then mix in the dry ingredients by hand using a spoon or spatula.
 If you’re using a stand mixer, you can do the whole shebang in there, using the paddle attachment and your specific mixer’s speed recommendation for cookie dough.

 Depending on your choice of gluten-free flour and how soft your butter was, the dough may be firm enough to roll out immediately, or you may need to refrigerate it for a few minutes to firm it up.
-I just put the mixing bowl with the dough in it into the fridge and check it after about 10 minutes, and it’s usually ready to go.
+I just put the mixing bowl with the dough into the fridge and check it after about 10 minutes, and it’s usually ready to go.

 Rolled out gluten free cookie dough, with a piece of dowel on either side.